-The opening statements will be delivered by the Chairperson of the Bureau, the Executive Secretary and a representative of the African Union Commission.
-(The session will be presided over by the Chairperson of the outgoing Bureau until a new Bureau is elected).
+The opening statements will be delivered by the Chairperson of the Bureau, the Executive Secretary of the Economic Commission for Africa (ECA), and a Representative of the Ministry of Economics and Development of Burkina Faso.
+(The session will be presided over by the Chairperson of the outgoing Bureau until a new Bureau is elected under Item 2).

 2. Election of the Bureau

 There will be a short break after the opening ceremony, during which the Heads of Delegation will meet to elect a new Bureau as provided for in the rules of procedure of the Committee.
 The Bureau will comprise five members - a Chairperson, three Vice-Chairpersons, and one Rapporteur to be elected on the basis of equitable geographical representation of the five subregions of the continent.
-The election will be followed by a short statement by the new Chairperson of the Committee.
+Following the election, the new Chairperson of the Committee will deliver a statement.

-3. Adoption of the agenda and programme of work
+3. Adoption of the Draft Agenda and Draft Programme of Work

-The Committee will be invited to adopt the agenda and programme of work.
+The Committee will be invited to adopt the draft agenda and programme of work.

-Under this agenda item, the secretariat will present an overview of recent developments in the world economy and their implications for Africa.
-The presentation will also highlight trends in regional economic and prospects for the medium-term, drawing on the main conclusions of the Economic Report on Africa, 2005.
-The presentation will be followed by a general discussion on key policy issues highlighted in the presentation.
+Under this item, the secretariat will present an overview of recent developments in the world economy and their implications for Africa.
+The presentation will also highlight regional economic developments for 2005 and prospects for 2006.
+The presentation will be followed by a general discussion on the key policy issues highlighted in the presentation.

-5. Discussion on the theme of the Conference - Achieving the Millennium Development Goals in Africa
+5. Presentation and discussion on the theme of the Conference - Meeting the challenge of employment in Africa

 7. Statutory Issues

-The Committee will consider and make recommendations on several statutory issues related to the work and functioning of the Commission, including issues arising from the meetings of various subsidiary bodies of the Commission, which have met since its last session.
-Under this item, the secretariat will present the Annual Report on the work of the Commission, 2005 which highlights the major achievements including the challenges encountered in the implementation of the work programme by the Commission including its subsidiary bodies and the secretariat in the period since the last session of the Commission.
-The report will be presented to the Committee for its information.
+The Committee will consider and make recommendations on statutory issues related to the work and functioning of the Commission, including issues arising from the meetings of various subsidiary bodies of the Commission, which have met since its last session.
+To inform this discussion, the secretariat will present the Annual Report on the work of the Commission 2006.
+In addition, the session will also discuss the response of ECA to the 2005 World Summit Outcome.

 The Committee will also consider and take action on other statutory issues that may be brought to its attention.